 You are invited!
 The Philadelphia Girls Choir welcomes girls age 7 to high school to audition to become a part of America’s Preeminent Girls Choir.
+Go to http://meetme.so/PGCAuditions to see available audition slots and sign up.
 Here are the details:

 - Candidates will be reviewed by our faculty in one of our rehearsal rooms.